Evidence Hub Noise monitoring at Pearson

 Take Action: Demand an Independent Audit

-The noise monitoring system is broken, opaque, and managed by the very organization causing the noise.
+The noise monitoring system is opaque, self-administered, and not independently verifiable by the public.
 Residents can use this page to email the Minister of Transport, copy their MP, and also notify their municipal council and local Board of Health.

 Step 1: Turn this evidence into a formal record